 Are you one of those people who are always suffering setbacks?
 Does little ever seem to go right for you?
-Are you dogged by constant instances of sheer bad luck?
 Do you sometimes feel that the universe is out to get you?

-Let me let you into a secret: your luck is no worse—and no better—than anyone else’s.
-It just feels that way.
-Better, still, there are two simple things you can do which will reverse your feelings of being unlucky.
+Better still, there are two simple things you can do which will reverse your feelings of being unlucky and change your luck.

 This makes them pro-active, engaged, ready to try new things, and keen to find the means to change whatever in their lives they don’t like.
 They aren’t fatalistic and they don’t blame bad luck for what isn’t right in their world.
 They look for a way to make things better.

 Are they luckier than the others?
 Of course not.

 Luck is random—that’s what chance means—so they are just as likely to suffer setbacks as anyone else.

 When things go wrong, they quickly look for ways to put them right.
 They don’t whine, pity themselves, or complain about “bad luck.”
 They try to learn from what happened to avoid or correct it next time and get on with living their life as best they can.
 They have this Motivation Engine, which most people lack, to keep them going.